nixtus/cyclops/README.md

 ### Why??

 You may be thinking that doesn't something like this already exist and the answer is YES it does.
 There are many extensions out there and I have used most of them, but what ends up happening is they become popular and the authors/companies behind them try to monetize their creations.
 They put in paywalls limiting functionality and making you pay to get that functionality back.
-So if you're of that, try out Cyclops.
+So, if you don't like that, try out Cyclops.

 ## Installation